Eastern Airways: PSO contracts

 Eastern Airways had previously operated the Welsh Government PSO service between Cardiff Airport and Anglesey Airport from 2015 until the government removed funding for the service in 2022 and did not reopen the north–south connection to the capital post Covid-19.

 In December 2021, Eastern Airways was awarded the PSO contract to operate a service between Newquay and London Gatwick which between 2021 and 2024 saw the growth of passenger volumes back to over 85,000 annually between Cornwall and London.

 Additionally in April 2022 Eastern Airways were awarded another PSO contract in Scotland to operate services between Aberdeen and Wick.
 The service was the only scheduled flight into Wick, operated by the Scottish Government / Transport Scotland via Highlands and Islands Airports, with the aim of revitalising air travel from the remote region.

 Both these PSOs remain operated in 2025 on the ATR72-600 and BAe Jetstream 41 respectively supporting directly and indirectly over 80 jobs between the two services labelled as lifeline air services.

 Oil and gas contract

-In 2024, with over a decade of operating between Aberdeen and both Sumburgh Airport and Scatsta Airport in the Shetland Islands for multiple oil & gas sector clients, Eastern Airways were awarded a seven year contract extension in conjunction with Bristow Helicopters to support BP Oils in their shuttle flying between Aberdeen and Sumburgh on the BAe Jetstream 41 and ATR72 fleet types.
+In 2024, with over a decade of operating between Aberdeen and both Sumburgh Airport and Scatsta Airport in the Shetland Islands for multiple oil & gas sector clients, Eastern Airways were awarded a seven year contract extension in conjunction with Bristow Helicopters to support BP Oils in their shuttle flying between Aberdeen and Sumburgh on the BAe Jetstream 41.